720 S River Rd Suite B-210, St. George, Utah 84790

 Pay Attention to Your Diet

 Do your best not to go to bed either hungry or too full.
 Avoid large or heavy meals in the few hours leading up to your bedtime, as discomfort caused by digestive distress could keep you awake.
 Foods and other substances containing stimulants, including caffeine or nicotine, should also be avoided.
-Alcohol could make you sleep on the front end but can disrupt your sleep later in your sleep cycle.
+Alcohol could make you sleep on the front end, but can disrupt your sleep later in your sleep cycle.

 Create A Restful Environment